sharoncornelius/idpf-specification/idpf_specification.md

 As in the “In order single queue model”, also in this model:

-* "TX Queues" are used to pass buffers from SW to Device while "Tx Completion Queues" are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
+* TX Queues are used to pass buffers from SW to Device while Tx Completion Queues are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
 * Single Device supports an asymmetric ratio of Tx queues to TX Completion queues.
 Each TX queue is associated to a single TX completion Queue and in the usual case, TX completion Queue will be fed by a set of Tx queues.
 The association between a TX queue and the completion queue is defined in the TX queue context.

 In contrast to the “In order single queue model” where PCE can be